xenify-io/audits/README.md

-# Xenify Audit
+# Contract Audits

-Collection of Audits for the Xenify Smart Contracts:
+Audits Completed for the Xenify Smart Contracts:

 ------------